ayl-in/Aylin-und-Genta/README.md

 # 1. Daten beschaffen und laden

-import pandas as pdfrom matplotlib import pyplot as plt
+import pandas as pd
+from matplotlib import pyplot as plt